-However, if the minor sends the explicit material to more than one person, it is a Class 3 misdemeanor.
-The Class 3 misdemeanor carries a possible sentence of 30 days’ detention and $500 in fines.
+However, if the minor sends the explicit material to more than one person, it is a Class 3 misdemeanor in Arizona.
+A Class 3 misdemeanor carries a possible sentence of 30 days’ detention and $500 in fines.

-If this is not the minor’s first conviction for similar offenses, the crime escalates to a Class 2 misdemeanor.
-The Class 2 misdemeanor carries a possible sentence of up to four months of detention and $750 in fines.
+If this is not the minor’s first conviction for similar offenses, the crime escalates to a Class 2 misdemeanor in Arizona.
+A Class 2 misdemeanor carries a possible sentence of up to four months of detention and $750 in fines.

 What is the Punishment for Sexting a Minor?

 So, a teenager willfully taking and sending nude photos can qualify as child pornography.
 As unfair as this may seem, this is the law in Arizona.
 (See our blog: Romeo and Juliet Law in Arizona)

 It doesn’t matter if the teen gave consent for you to view or keep the photos, if the teen took the photos themselves, or if you and the teen are in a consensual relationship, in Arizona, possessing sexually explicit images of someone under the age of 18 is illegal.